 Posted on July 3, 2018 by Charlotte

-- 4 Galileo satellites for Ariane flight 244 (ESA/European Commission)
+- 4 Galileo satellites for Ariane flight 244 (all by ESA/European Commission)

-- 3 spacecrafts that form Bepi-Colombo (2 ESA and 1 Japanese)
+- 3 spacecrafts that combine to form BepiColombo (two by ESA and one by JAXA)

-The need for Aeolus became even more apparent over the weekend (Aeolus will measure wind from space!).
-We had had several days of nice dry weather, interrupted by sporadic downpours but these did not last long.
+The need for Aeolus — which will measure wind speeds from space — became even more apparent over the weekend.
+We had had several days of nice dry weather, interrupted by sporadic downpours, but these did not last long.
 You could sense that the rainy season was drawing to a close.
-Then on Sunday when I went for a walk/run on the beach I saw a dark blue mass of coulds gathering on the horizon.
+Then on Sunday, when I went for a walk/run on the beach, I saw a dark blue mass of clouds gathering on the horizon.
 I did my walk/run as planned and got home just before the skies opened.

-Snug in my new house I spend at least 4 minutes watching the spectacle.
-The wind tore around the corner of the house and the coconut palms swayed menacingly in the wind, Luckily for me a company that manages the green areas of the Spaceport had prepared both house and garden for my arrival last week Thursday so all trees had been cut back and loose branches removed.
+Snug in my new house, I spent at least 4 minutes watching the spectacle.
+The wind tore around the corner of the house and the coconut palms swayed menacingly in the wind… Luckily for me, a company that manages the green areas of the Spaceport had prepared both house and garden for my arrival last week on Thursday, so all trees had been cut back and loose branches removed.

-In the morning the Monday paper was full of images from Cayenne showing damage caused by the downpour and the high winds… at least one big roof flew off… vey impressive
+In the morning, the Monday paper was full of images from Cayenne showing damage caused by the downpour and the high winds… at least one big roof flew off.
+Very impressive!

 The days are just packed and it is a great time to be here.